 Frieda Friedberg also praised it in Screening the Past.

 Dennis Washburn has penned a quite thorough review for the Journal of Japanese Studies (v.
 36 n.
 2), concluding that "Gerow’s book is a model of scrupulous scholarship and commentary that may be usefully assigned in courses not simply for its content but as an example to students of how to write seriously and sensitively across temporal and cultural boundaries."

 Alexander Jacoby has penned a long, very positive review for Midnight Eye.

-There was talk about releasing a DVD in Japan in 2009, but the recent news I have heard will push back any release into late 2010 at the earliest.
+There was talk about releasing a DVD in Japan in 2009, but issues of rights and permissions have pushed back any potential release date significantly into 2015 or 2016.
 Let's cross our fingers!